joelchrono12/joelchrono12.ml/index.md

 layout: default
 ---

-## Welcome to JoelChrono12's blog

-Feel free to take a look around!
+## Feel free to take a look around!

 {% for post in site.posts %}